What is the Japanese program about?

 If you would like taste of the Japanese program, the breadth unit Introduction to Japanese can be undertaken as part of any undergraduate degree across the University (and is equivalent to the core unit HMJ101 Japanese 1A).

-Both the major (eight units) and minor (four units) involve core and elective units in Japanese which can be identified with HMJ in the unit code.
+The major involves core and elective units in Japanese which can be identified with HMJ in the unit code.
 The program provides you with a structured pathway through Japanese language learning (written and spoken), as well as units on modern Japanese society, literature, politics and popular culture.

 Interested in studying with us?
 Explore our course and research opportunities below.